gocardless/coach/README.md

 `ActionDispatch::Request`.
 This also parses the request params, and these are made available inside Middlewares as `params`.

-In an example Rails app, called `Example`, we can mount this route like so...
+In an example Rails app, called `Example`, we can mount this route like so:

 ```ruby
 Example::Application.routes.draw do